benjaminhyw/rails-online-shop/README.md

 ### User Stories
 * A user can register, sign in, and sign out. :heavy_check_mark:
-  * User profile will contain Name, Age, and an array containing shopping cart items.
+  * User profile will contain Username, Email, Account Password, Order History, and a shopping cart. :heavy_check_mark:
 * A user will receive email confirmation upon signing up. :heavy_check_mark:
 * A user can see a list of available items. :heavy_check_mark:
 * A user can click on individual items to see more information. :heavy_check_mark:
-* A user can add items to shopping cart from show page.
+* A user can add items to shopping cart from item show page. :heavy_check_mark:
 * A user can only be given Admin status from another Admin.
 * Admin users can modify inventory through a special page available only to Admin users. :heavy_check_mark:
   * Admin users have the ability to Create new items, Read items, Update items, and Delete items. :heavy_check_mark: